10 Day West Coast Itinerary

 After taking this wonder in, park your piece and get to the boardwalk.
 The boardwalk provides the perfect backdrop to a great afternoon.
 The seals bellowing, a cold Bouy Beer and oysters so fresh, they jumped from the ocean into your plate.
 What more could one ask for?
 Be sure to stop of Northwest Wild Products to nab a snack, lunch or something.

 Northwest Wild Products

-After walking the remainder of the boardwalk, we hoped in our ride and headed to Fort Steven’s State Park to see the ship wreck of the Peter Iredale.
-The Wreck provided tons of fun photo opts and selfies and was down right fascinating.
+After walking the remainder of the boardwalk, we hopped in our ride and headed to Fort Steven’s State Park to see the shipwreck of the Peter Iredale.
+The Wreck provided tons of fun photo opts and selfies and was downright fascinating.
 The State Park was beautiful and I wished we had more time to explore, but it was off to our next stop Cannon Beach.